amardeveloper/Project12-Pure-HTMLCSS/Readme.md

 - media queries

 ## Estimated time I took to complete this
-    - two and a half hour
+    - nine and a half hour

 ## _Here Is What I'm Working On👨‍💻_